Aldia

 The repulsive deeds performed at An Diel gave birth to some byproducts.
 They are all in some way warped.

 Leading into the mansion are several abandoned carriages whose contents wildly rock them back and forth.
-Destroying the carts reveals the cargo to be basilisks, and we can see a giant one has been caged as we progress.
-Further in, we see that the residents have also been caging mimics, dogs, and even a gargoyle from Belfry Luna.
-Aldia had been collecting specimens for research, and made sure to use them.
+Destroying the carts reveals the cargo to be basilisks, individuals of varying size already in cages.
+The researchers have also been caging mimics, dogs, and even a gargoyle from Belfry Luna.
+Aldia had been collecting specimens for research and made sure to use them.
 The acolytes employ special hammers for dissecting what they studied, with warlocks and acolytes alike using equipment derived from the bones or body parts of whatever they no longer needed to study.
-For example, Roenna wields the bone scythe derived from the Covetous Demon but presumably intended to be another of those dissected creatures.
+For example, Roenna wields the bone scythe we derive from the Covetous Demon but is presumably intended to be another of those dissected creatures.
 Item descriptions otherwise can’t identify the crustaceans, reptiles, or mammals that these weapons seem to belong to; the name and text for the Cursed Bone Shield implies this to be due to the rituals enhancing them.

 Shield that An Diel juniors used.
 They apparently forcibly made the bone of something that became unnecessary in research into a shield.